The Advanced Photon Source

 No. Existing user agreements will stay in place and Argonne will not need to renegotiate with every institution.

 This varies by beamline.
-Most of the beamlines will shut down when the installation period starts and come back shortly after that period ends.
-We will use the normal general user program call to schedule beam time on untouched beamlines or those beamlines with modest upgrades (meaning ones that only need roughly one month of commissioning).
-On the APS feature beamlines, we are developing a separate review process to identify key high-impact first experiments that will be scheduled during an early scientific commissioning period before the beamline fully opens to general users.
+Most of the beamlines will = come back shortly after the installation period ends.
+We have put out calls for proposals on the APS feature beamlines and opened the general user program call to schedule beam time on untouched beamlines or those beamlines with modest upgrades (meaning ones that only need roughly one month of commissioning).

-We are still discussing our approach but will likely have a special call for first experiments or early science proposals on feature beamlines to participate in scientific commissioning before we make the beamlines available to the general user program.
-That call will tentatively be November 2023.
-Special review committees including current review committees plus subject matter experts would evaluate proposals and get two to three groups per feature beamline involved in scientific commissioning.
+Special review committees including current review committees plus subject matter experts are evaluating proposals for first experiments on the feature beamlines and two to three groups per feature beamline will be involved in scientific commissioning.
 After technical commissioning, scientific experiments could begin.

 Will partner user proposals be considered or encouraged on upgraded beamlines to help develop new capabilities?
 (May 2022)